SimonXTest/SimonxTest.github.io/README.md

 # SimonXTest.github.io

 To be honest, I am pissed at having this issue that seems unsolvable, during something that should be as simple as setting up and installing something.
 This fork is a permalink so I can share this with people without any issues.
 I had to create a new account to do this.

+I don't think this issue is worth putting on hold other things I want to do, or working on my site.

 https://SimonXTest.github.io
 or https://SimonXTea.github.io